-Although your access to your Amherst email will end several months after graduation, you should plan your transition to an outside email provider well before that.
-Get a Gmail or other account by the second semester of your senior year, we strongly encourage you to obtain one.
-You may want to stop including your Amherst email address on applications and resumes well before your access ends or include both addresses and make the non-Amherst account the primary one.
-Don't provide prospective employers or graduate school admission offices an email address that will not work after December.
+Access to your Amherst email will end several months after graduation, but plan your transition to a personal, non-Amherst email provider well before that.
+Get a Gmail or other similar type email account by the second semester of your senior year.
+Stop including your Amherst email address on applications and resumes well before your access ends or include both addresses and make the non-Amherst account the primary one.
+Don't provide prospective employers or graduate school admission offices a single email address that will not work after December.

-If you have used your Amherst email to sign up for any online services--from Apple ID to Twitter and Instagram to online banking and the Law School Admission Council (LSAC)--you will want to change the email address associated with such services; otherwise, once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services if the Amherst email is the only one they have for you.
+If you have used your Amherst email to sign up for online services--Apple ID, Twitter, Instagram, github, online banking, the Law School Admission Council (LSAC), among many others--make sure to change the email address associated with such services.
+Once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services if the Amherst email is the only one they have for you.

-You retain permanently your Amhert College username and password.
-You will need these to access the Alumni website and Alumni Directory.
-Also, as an alum, you may access some online resources including some online journals.
+You retain permanently your Amherst College username and password.
+You will use these credentials to access the Alumni website and Alumni Directory.

 When Services Go Away

 Amherst College will return your account to Dropbox, also known as "de-provisioning."
 Your account will become a personal, private account and will be bound by the terms and space limitations of a non-Amherst Dropbox account.
-You will receive email messages informing you of the change prior to Commencement.
 After Commencement, you will receive a message from Dropbox with instructions on how to access the account since it will no longer be bound to your Amherst College credentials.
 Make sure you have a personal email set up so that you can update your contact information for Dropbox.

 Access to any files stored on Amherst College servers and services ends.
-This includes your personal userfiles (U: Drive), Amherst network shared folders such as fs005 and fs011, the Amherst website, the R/RStudio server and Linux servers, and any project and research files on Storage server.
-Before you graduate you should copy the files you want to keep from their network locations to your computer's hard disk, to an external hard disk or flash drive, or to a cloud service (iCloud, Google Drive, Dropbox, Box, etc.) that you set up using your personal email account, not your Amherst email account.
+This includes personal userfiles (U: Drive), Amherst network shared folders such as fs005 and fs011, the Amherst website, the R/RStudio server and Linux servers, and any project and research files on the Storage server.
+Before you graduate you should copy the files you want to keep from their network locations to your computer's hard disk, to an external hard disk or flash drive, or to a cloud service (iCloud, Google Drive, Dropbox, Box, etc.) that you set up using a personal email account, not your Amherst email account.

 The only place you can print on campus after your graduation date is the public printer on the first floor of Frost Library (not A Level).
 Visit the library front desk to buy a printing card.
 This service is only available when Frost Library is open to the public.